No hidden property through offshore companies: Justice Isa

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Justice Faez Isa, who is facing a presidential reference accusing him of concealing his properties in the United Kingdom, allegedly held in the name of his wife and children, has submitted before the Supreme Court that these properties were bought and have always been held in plain sight in the personal names of his wife and children.
+Justice Faez Isa who, is facing a presidential reference, accusing him of concealing his properties in the United Kingdom, allegedly held in the name of his wife and children, has submitted before the Supreme Court that these properties were brought and have always been held in plain sight in the personal names of his wife and children.

 “The very same names that are on their passports on which they travel to and from Pakistan dozens of times and which are available with the protocol officers of this court, the Interior Ministry and the FIA,” the judge submitted before the court in his synopsis.